The Neighbourhood: #000000 & #FFFFFF and Wiped Out! (2014–2015)

-Hard to Imagine, eponymous album, Chip Chrome & the Mono-Tones and hiatus (2017–2025)
+Hard to Imagine, album, Self-titled Album, Chip Chrome & the Mono-Tones and hiatus (2017–2025)

 On September 21, 2017, the Neighbourhood released the EP Hard, which reached number 183 on the US Billboard 200 chart.
 Another EP called To Imagine was released on January 12, 2018.
 The band later announced their third studio album The Neighbourhood, released March 9, 2018, which included tracks from the previous extended plays, including the lead single "Scary Love".
 After the release, the tracks from the extended plays that were not included on the final tracklisting were collected in another EP called Hard to Imagine.
 The band then released the complete edition of the album, titled Hard to Imagine the Neighbourhood Ever Changing which featured all songs released from Hard, To Imagine, The Neighbourhood, and Ever Changing, except the two tracks "Revenge" and "Too Serious".

 On August 16, 2019, they premiered a music video along with their single, "Middle of Somewhere".
 On October 10, 2019, the Neighbourhood's single, "Yellow Box" was released and featured on an action game, Death Stranding.
 They released a lyric video for "Yellow Box" on November 7, 2019.

 On July 31, 2020, the band announced the September 25 release of their fourth album Chip Chrome & the Mono-Tones.
 It was preceded by a single "Cherry Flavoured", which they released in a playlist named after the album via various streaming services.
 The playlist is a compilation of the band's essential songs, plus the single.
 In description of the playlist was, quote: "Album out 9/25".

-In late 2020, their songs "Sweater Weather", from their album I Love You. and "Daddy Issues" from their album, Wiped Out!, went viral on TikTok, garnering new streaming highs.
+In late 2020, their songs "Sweater Weather", from their album I Love You. and "Daddy Issues" from their album, Wiped Out!, went viral on TikTok, gaining more streams across platforms.

 In February 2022, the band announced that they would be taking a hiatus.
 On November 13, 2022, the band announced on social media that drummer Brandon Fried would no longer be in the Neighbourhood after Marías lead vocalist María Zardoya accused him of sexual assault.